 New research has found that traffic crashes have jumped in states that have approved recreational pot usage — namely Colorado, Nevada, Oregon and Washington.
-Now a number of school districts and bus drivers have even more to worry about on their daily routes, in addition to drunk drivers.
+Now many school districts and bus drivers have even more to worry about on their daily routes, in addition to drunk drivers.

 According to new data that was released several weeks ago, those states that have legalized marijuana for recreational use, compared with neighboring states that have not legalized pot, reported an increase in motor vehicle crashes, announced the Insurance Institute for Highway Safety (IIHS) and Highway Loss Data Institute (HLDI).